CarolSa03/CarolSa03/README.md

 #### About Me

+- ☁️ I am currently developing small side projects so I can learn more languages.
+Some projects are focused on CyberSecurity and Data Science.
-- 🔭 I'm currently working on SEM4-PI, a university project at ISEP.
+- 🔭 I just finished working on SEM4-PI, a university project at ISEP.
-- 🌱 I'm constantly learning and exploring new technologies, with a focus on Cyber Security.
+- 🌱 I'm constantly learning and exploring new technologies, with a focus on Cyber Security or Data Science.
-- 👯 I'm hoping to do my master degree in Cyber Security.
+- 👯 I'm hoping to do my master degree in Cyber Security, Data Science or Artificial Inteligence.
 - 🤝 I love working and collaborating with people from all around the world, and I've worked with a lot of project management approaches such as SCRUM and AGILE, and a little bit of the Waterfall methodology.
 - 📫 How to reach me: carolinasapite@gmail.com